launchableinc/cli/getting-started.md

 launchable record tests ...
 ```

-Keen eyes will notice that this is everything from the previous example **except** `launchable optimize tests`, which we don't want to add until we're ready to actually subset tests.
+Keen eyes will notice that this is everything from the previous example **except** `launchable subset`, which we don't want to add until we're ready to actually subset tests.

 ### Recording builds